A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Abstract

 \section{Abstract}

-We introduce and analyze a mesh-free two-level hybrid Tucker tensor format for approximating multivariate functions, which combines the product Chebyshev interpolation with the alternating least-squares (ALS) based Tucker decomposition of the tensor of Chebyshev coefficients.
-This construction allows to avoid the expensive rank-structured grid-based approximation of function-related tensors on large spatial grids, while benefiting from the Tucker decomposition of the rather small core tensor of Chebyshev coefficients.
-Thus, we can compute the nearly optimal Tucker decomposition of the 3D function with controllable accuracy $\varepsilon >0$ without discretizing the function on the full grid in the domain, but only using its values at small set of Chebyshev nodes.
+We introduce and analyze a mesh-free two-level hybrid Chebyshev-Tucker tensor representation for approximating multivariate functions, which combines tensor-product Chebyshev interpolation with the low-rank Tucker decomposition of the tensor of Chebyshev coefficients.
+This construction allows to avoid the expensive rank-structured grid-based approximation of function-related tensors on large spatial grids, while benefiting from the Tucker decomposition of the moderate-sized core tensor of Chebyshev coefficients.
+Thus, we can compute the nearly optimal Tucker decomposition of the 3D function with controllable accuracy $\varepsilon >0$ without discretizing the function on a full fine grid in the domain, but only using its values at a small set of Chebyshev nodes computed either from the explicit analytic expression of the target function or from its data-sparse representation in a rank-structured tensor format with moderate rank parameter.
 Finally, we can represent the function in the algebraic Tucker format with optimal $\varepsilon$-rank on an arbitrarily large 3D tensor grid in the computational domain by discretizing the Chebyshev polynomials on that grid.
-The rank parameters of the Tucker-ALS decomposition of the coefficient tensor can be much smaller than the polynomial degrees of the initial Chebyshev interpolant obtained via a function independent polynomial basis set.
-It is shown that our techniques can be gainfully applied to the long-range part of the singular electrostatic potential of multi-particle systems approximated in the range-separated tensor format.
-We provide error and complexity estimates and demonstrate the computational efficiency of the proposed techniques on challenging examples, including the multi-particle electrostatic potential for large bio-molecular systems and lattice-type compounds.
+The rank parameters of the nonlinear Tucker-ALS decomposition of the coefficient tensor can be much smaller than the polynomial degrees of the initial Chebyshev linear interpolation in the function independent polynomial basis set.
+It is shown that our techniques can be gainfully applied to the long-range part of the singular electrostatic potential of multi-particle systems represented on a fine grid in the range-separated (RS) tensor format.
+The resulting low-rank tensor can be used in applications to numerical PDE, in computational quantum chemistry, as well for calculation of various physical quantities of multi-particle systems.
+We provide error and complexity estimates and demonstrate the computational efficiency of the proposed techniques on challenging examples, including the collective electrostatic potential for large bio-molecular systems and lattice-type compounds.

 \begin{MSCcodes} 65F30, 65F50, 65N35, 65F10 \end{MSCcodes}